K11MCH1/Winlator101/docs/controls_editor.md

 ![controls_editor](https://github.com/user-attachments/assets/57104137-dcd8-4532-bbe3-0330d1461523)

-As seen on the picture above, tapping anywhere on the grid will move the crosshair to that position.
+As seen on the picture above, tapping anywhere on the grid will moves the crosshair to that position.

 ![image](https://github.com/user-attachments/assets/d687d0a6-c988-4fd6-a196-e42ce5a0783f)